openshift/openshift-ansible-contrib/reference-architecture/vmware-ansible/README.md

 cp ~/.ssh/id_rsa ose-on-vmware/vmware-ansible/ssh_key/ose3-installer

 ```
+Additionally, you will need to use ose-on-vmware.py to configure your LDAP authentication credentials for the OpenShift install and to create your inventory to define the number of nodes for reach role: app, infra, master.
+Also, the create inventory will help you with your DNS configuration and will allow you to assign a starting static IP address point for your configuration.

 ### VMware Template Name
 This is your VMware template name.
 The template should be configured with open-vm-tools installed on RHEL 7.2.
 The deployment assumes that initially DHCP will be configured.
 Once the new VM is started with vmtoolsd running, we extract out the DHCP address then use our infrastructure vars for the static ip addresses to use.